OKyne1/ot_genome_project/2_annotation_scripts/domain_annotation/README.md

 ### Anks
 Choice of pfam .hmm file for anks was simple as there was only a single model (PF00023).

+My initial analysis showed that in both boryong and karp, ank proteins were annotated as ankyrin or unnamed and the product had some information (though not always the repeat number).

+This suggests that it will be worth overwritting the product with the number of ankyrin repeats.

 ### TPRs
 TPR domain .hmm files were more challenging due to an abundance of different files.
 This is the method used to identify the .hmm files to use for tpr identification:
 1. Interpro search for "Tetratricopeptide repeat"